A new way to invest in early-stage companies

 After you invest

-Netcapital offers a secondary transfer platform (STP) that gives current investors the chance to sell shares in a company they have invested in through Netcapital and buyers the opportunity to invest in companies after they have completed a capital raise through Netcapital.
+Netcapital Systems offers a secondary transfer platform (STP) that gives current investors the chance to sell shares in a company they have invested in through Netcapital and buyers the opportunity to invest in companies after they have completed a capital raise through Netcapital.
+Currently, only securities sold on the Netcapital platform in a 4(a)(6) offering are eligible for transfer on the STP.
+References to securities sold in a 506(c) offering on the Netcapital platform are for illustrative purposes for when such securities may be eligible for transfer on the STP.

-Restrictions do apply to the Secondary Transfer Portal, and it’s important to remember that the investments made through Netcapital are quite illiquid.
+Restrictions do apply to the STP, and it’s important to remember that the investments made through Netcapital are quite illiquid.
 You should not expect to be able to resell your shares immediately.

 The Secondary Transfer Platform: